colincam/chef-web-docs/doctools/dtags_readme.md

 manual edits to multiple files when making what is conceptually a single change.

 This turns out not to be a hard problem.
-All you need is something like the `dtags` command line tool to analyze and replicate changes to tagged regions.
+It's the kind of problems that computers are very good at.

-What makes the problem easy is that nowadays we use version control systems like `git` and workflow automation from systems like GitHub and Chef Automate.
+What als makes the problem easy is that nowadays we use version control systems like `git` and workflow automation from systems like GitHub and Chef Automate.
 It's possible to make consistency of shared regions an automatically enforced condition of the merge into the master branch.
 A user can safely experiment with tool-generated changes to content without endangering the changes they've made by hand but have not yet published.

 To understand this how this works, let's look at the `dtags` workflow.

 ## Suggested workflow

-Continuing with the example of `foo.rst` and `bar.rst` that share one region of text using the `foo_summary` tag, suppose that we decide to update the shared text.
-We can do this by editing either file, but let's say that `foo.rst` is the one that we want to work on.
+Continuing with the example of `A.rst` and `B.rst` that share one region of text using the `foo_summary` tag, suppose that we decide to update the shared text.
+We can do this by editing either file, but let's say that `A.rst` is the one that we want to work on.
 Here's our
 change:

-`foo.rst`
+`A.rst`
 ```rst
    Foo
    =======================================